-As we have seen, dialogue plays a big role in conveying the characters’ traits.
-This way, readers can learn about a character’s background, education level, place of origin, and more without being explicitly told.
-Jane Austen vividly introduces Mr. and Mrs. Bennet in this exchange that lasts no more than half a page.
+As we have seen, dialogue plays a huge role in conveying the characters’ traits.
+Just through conversation, readers can learn about a character’s background, education level, place of origin, and much more.
+Jane Austen evocatively introduces Mr. and Mrs. Bennet in this pithy exchange.

 “What is his name?”

 “Is he married or single?”

 “Oh!
 Single, my dear, to be sure!
 A single man of large fortune; four or five thousand a year.
 What a fine thing for our girls!”

 “My dear Mr Bennet,” replied his wife, “how can you be so tiresome!
 You must know that I am thinking of his marrying one of them.”

 “Design!
 Nonsense, how can you talk so!
 But it is very likely that he may fall in love with one of them, and therefore you must visit him as soon as he comes.”